 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers were mis-sold PPI (Payment Protection Insurance) by The Mortgage Lender, PPI was usually added to a customer's policy by The Mortgage Lender, in some cases without their knowledge.
-The Mortgage Lender were known to deny a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by The Mortgage Lender, PPI may have been added to a customer's policy by The Mortgage Lender, in some cases without their knowledge.
+The Mortgage Lender may have denied a credit application if PPI was refused by the customer.

 The Mortgage Lender PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by The Mortgage Lender.

-There are many examples of The Mortgage Lender mis-selling PPI, some customers were not even made aware by The Mortgage Lender that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not informed by The Mortgage Lender that it was optional.
+There are many examples of The Mortgage Lender mis-selling PPI, some consumers were not even made aware by The Mortgage Lender that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not advised by The Mortgage Lender that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to The Mortgage Lender, and this was not explained to you at the point of sale, then you would be due PPI compensation from The Mortgage Lender.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to The Mortgage Lender, and this was not clarified to you at the point of sale, then you would be due compensation from The Mortgage Lender.